-- 1. All dollar values provided in this report have been rounded to the nearest hundred-thousand-dollar - 2.
-Regarding Charges Billed Hospitals independently develop the values submitted on their claim as "charges," detailed in the tables of this report as: Charges Billed.
-Charges Billed are often significantly higher than both negotiated reimbursement rates and provider cost.
-A study2 looking at 2012 data found that, on average, hospital charges were 3.4 times as much as their Medicare-allowable cost. - 3.
+- 1. All dollar values provided in this report have been rounded to the nearest hundred-thousand-dollar value. - 2.
+Regarding Charges Billed Hospitals independently develop the values submitted on their claim as Charges Billed.
+Billed charges may be significantly higher than the allowable payments negotiated between payers and hospital. - 3.
 Reimbursements detailed in this report do not include all payments made to hospitals under the Illinois Medicaid Program, as it excludes both fee-for-service payments made by HFS and other payments made as a result of the hospital assessment program.